-Either the examiner or assessor must be appointed from outside the University of Auckland; people holding honorary positions at the University of Auckland are not considered to be outside the University.
+Either the examiner or assessor must be appointed from outside the University of Auckland where the dissertation or research project is worth 60 points or more; people holding honorary positions at the University of Auckland are not considered to be outside the University.

-2 For theses or research portfolios with a value of 90 points or more (except 90 point research components of Bachelor Honours Postgraduate degrees):

-- Two examiners.
+- 2 For theses or research portfolios with a value of 90 points or more (except 90 point research components of Bachelor Honours Postgraduate degrees): - Two examiners.
 Neither examiner would normally have supervised the work nor been part of the supervisory team.
 At least one of the examiners must be from outside the University of Auckland and must not hold an honorary position at the University of Auckland.
 Examiners must be appointed according to the Guidelines for the Appointment of Examiners of Doctoral Theses and Masters Research Theses/Portfolios (of 90 points or more) available at www.auckland. ac.nz/uoa/cs-pg-doc-exams. - An Examination Committee comprising the Departmental Graduate Adviser or nominee and at least one other academic from the University of Auckland.
 One member of the committee must have knowledge of the general field of the thesis/ research portfolio.
 The Academic Head (or acting Head) may not be a member of an Examination Committee.
 Members of the Examination Committee must not have been involved in the supervision or supervisory team of the student or been examiners of the thesis.